 Research is conducted on an hourly plus actual costs basis.
 As providers of expert testimony that is unbiased, we cannot accept commission or contingency agreements.

-No. Forensic research is conducted in a way consistent with appropriate state laws.
-Each state has different intestate succession laws.
+No. Forensic research is conducted in a way consistent with appropriate state laws, and each state has different intestate succession laws.
 See our article, Intestate Succession – 50 Laws for 50 States for additional information.
+Because we are not attorneys, you and/or your attorney will need to tell us what is needed for your specific case.
+We do not interpret the law for your specific jurisdiction.

 Yes.
-Provide us with all the documents you can such and birth, marriage, and death certificates.
+Provide us with all the documents you can such as birth, marriage, and death certificates.
 We do not want to waste resources ordering and waiting for documents that you already have.
-Be open with us about your concerns so we can address them cost effectively.
+Be open with us about your concerns so we can address them cost-effectively.